 The Company enters into swap agreements to facilitate the risk management strategies of a small number of commercial banking customers.
 The Company mitigates the risk of entering into these agreements by entering into equal and offsetting swap agreements with highly-rated third party financial institutions.
 The swap agreements are free-standing derivatives and are recorded at fair value in the Company's consolidated statements of condition (asset positions are included in other assets and liability positions are included in other liabilities).
 The Company is party to master netting arrangements with its financial institution counterparties; however, the Company does not offset assets and liabilities under these arrangements for financial statement presentation purposes.
 The master netting arrangements provide for a single net settlement of all swap agreements, as well as collateral, in the event of default on, or termination of, any one contract.
-Collateral, usually in the form of cash or marketable securities, is posted by the party (i.e., the Company or the financial institution counterparty) with net liability positions in accordance with contract thresholds.
-The Company had net liability positions with its financial institution counterparties totaling \$0.7 million and \$3.2 million as of March 31, 2018 and December 31, 2017, respectively.
+Collateral, usually in the form of cash or marketable securities, is posted by the party (i.e., the Company or the financial institution counterparties totaling \$0.1 million and \$3.2 million as of June 30, 2018 and December 31, 2017, respectively.
 See Note 12 Derivative Financial Instruments for more information.